Artificial Intelligence in Mobile Apps: How AI is Transforming Mobile App Development

 AI-powered chatbots and assistants like Siri, Google Assistant, and Alexa are now part of everyday life.
 They can answer questions, help with tasks, and even offer support around the clock — making apps feel more interactive and helpful.

-Voice & image recognition
+Voice and image recognition (Multimodal interaction)

 Voice search, voice commands, and visual search (like scanning something with your camera to find it online) are becoming common features.
 These AI tools make apps easier and more fun to use — especially for people who prefer speaking or using the camera instead of typing.